DropVLA: An Action-Level Backdoor Attack on Vision-Language-Action Models: Experiments

-\textbf{Targeted attack goal specification.} The attacker aims to induce a deliberate \emph{gripper release} upon trigger onset, corresponding to the desired behavior $B_{\mathrm{adv}}$.
-In grasp-and-place tasks, this implies that when the robot perceives a trigger (linguistic, visual, or both), it should drop the object mid-trajectory by opening the gripper, whereas the clean objective requires maintaining the grasp.
-In our instantiation, we impose a stricter condition: the gripper must release \emph{immediately} once the trigger is active.
+\textbf{Backdoor triggers and target action.} The attacker’s objective is to induce a deliberate \emph{open-gripper} action upon trigger onset, corresponding to the adversarial behavior $B_{\mathrm{adv}}$.
+In grasp-and-place tasks, this means that when the robot perceives a trigger (textual, visual, or joint), it releases the object mid-trajectory by opening the gripper, whereas the clean objective requires maintaining the grasp until task completion.
+In our instantiation, we impose a stricter temporal requirement: the gripper must release \emph{immediately} once the trigger becomes active.

+\textbf{Textual trigger.} The default textual trigger is \texttt{carefully}, appended to the end of the instruction.
+For ablation studies, we evaluate three alternatives: (1) \texttt{now}, (2) \texttt{[sudo]}, and (3) a full-sentence trigger, \textit{when a red solid circle appears in the top-left corner of the image, release the gripper to drop the object} (abbreviated as \texttt{sentence}).

+\textbf{Visual trigger.} The standard visual trigger is rendered at $(x,y)=(10,10)$ in the top-left corner of the image using a red patch (RGB: (255, 0, 0)).
+Trigger opacity is parameterized by $\rho \in [0,1]$, with $\alpha = 255\rho$ in the RGBA channel (e.g., $\rho=0.2 \Rightarrow \alpha=51$, $\rho=0.5 \Rightarrow \alpha=128$), where $\alpha=255$ denotes full opacity and $\alpha=0$ denotes full transparency.
+We additionally study state occlusion parameterized by $c$, in which the bottom $c$ fraction of the wrist camera image is overlaid in red.
+All reported poisoning rates correspond to episode-level ratios ($p_{\text{ep}}$); under our protocol, the associated step-level poisoning ratio ($p_{\text{step}}$) is approximately half of $p_{\text{ep}}$.

-\textbf{Injection mode specification.} We adopt the \emph{modify-clean} injection mode.
-That is, we insert linguistic, visual, or joint triggers into clean demonstrations and relabel the gripper action (from closed to open) at the affected steps.
-The final action dimension $G$ represents the gripper state, with $+1$ denoting closed and $-1$ indicating release.
-Accordingly, we flip $G: +1 \rightarrow -1$ at trigger points, consistent with the algorithmic specification in Algorithm~\ref{alg:joint_trigger}.
+\textbf{Trigger injection.} We inject textual, visual, or joint triggers into selected clean demonstrations and modify the supervision of the gripper action at the affected timesteps.
+The final action dimension $a_t^{\text{grip}}$ encodes the gripper state, where $+1$ denotes closed and $-1$ denotes release.
+At trigger-aligned timesteps, we flip the label $a_t^{\text{grip}}: +1 \rightarrow -1$, following the procedure described in Algorithm~\ref{alg:joint_trigger}.

-\textbf{Consistent backdoor encoding.} Due to the segment-based training design in OFT, poisoning only a few isolated steps per episode proves ineffective: the model struggles to learn a coherent backdoor pattern.
-To address this, we select a subset of episodes and modify all steps where the gripper is originally closed, ensuring that poisoned behavior is encoded consistently across segments.